CEA CAPA Education Abroad in London, England

 If you’re looking for a cosmopolitan experience filled with art, music, fashion, and food, London is the place for you!
 You can see it all with London’s 24-hour transportation system, one the best in the world.
 Stop by different cultural centers for a taste of other destinations, or visit the legendary London Eye or Sky Garden for incredible views!

-Study at the centrally located CEA CAPA London Center or at one of our partner institutions, Goldsmiths College, University of Westminster, or London South Bank University.
+Study at the centrally located CEA CAPA London Center or at one of our partner institutions, University of Westminster or Queen Mary University of London.
 Whatever you choose, London will become your classroom.
 CEA CAPA includes relevant activities that complement course offerings and help you gain knowledge through visiting landmarks, honoring cultural traditions, attending performances, and interacting with locals.

 Interested?
 Click the “Visit Site” button to learn what’s waiting for you!